whotookzakum/bapharia.com/src/routes/guides/weapons-and-plugs.md

     bleed
 />

+## Overview
-Weapons provide stats, have an equipment level, and may have an element.
+Weapons provide stats, and may have an element.
+They are one of the three equipment that influence your damage, along with [Battle Imagine](/guides/imagine#battle-imagine) and [Enhance Imagine](/guides/imagine#enhance-imagine)

 Switching weapon types while in town will automatically change your class (once you have completed the Class Master's quest).
 Base weapons for each class can be purchased from the vendor in Asterleeds.

+### Battle Score
 Weapons provide **50 &times; (Item Level)** Battle Score, and they will level sync if their max item level is higher than your current class level.

 ## Crafting